China, in a an unusual step has closed its offshore airspace in the East China Sea for a period of 40 days starting March 27 until May 6.

-Beijing has been issuing alerts which are usually used to warn aviation authorities of military exercises.
+The country has been issuing alerts to which are usually used to warn of military exercise.
 What is unusual here is that no such exercises have been announced, the Wall Street Journal reported.

-Reserving a large section of the sea for a duration of 40 days is also unusual because military exercises only last a few days.
-The move has come after an unexplained pause in military flights around Taiwan.
+Reserving a large section of the sea for a duration of 40 days is unusual because military exercises only last a few days.

 The area being reserved extends from the south of the Yellow Sea facing South Korea to the East China Sea facing Japan and is located hundreds of miles from Taiwan, the paper reported.

-The reserved airspace does not have vertical ceiling which is designated in the Notams as "SFC-UNL."
+The reserved airspace has not vertical ceiling which is designated in the Notams and SFC-UNL

 Ray Powell, director of the SeaLight project at Stanford University, told the WSJ, “What makes this especially notable is the combination of SFC-UNL with an extraordinary 40-day duration and no announced exercise."
 "That suggests not a discrete exercise but a sustained operational readiness posture and one that China apparently doesn’t feel the need to explain," he said.